Redcliffe railway station: Platforms

+Bus routes

 Redcliffe station has a bus interchange with seven stands and seven regular bus routes.
 Route 39 runs to Elizabeth Quay bus station via Belmont Forum Shopping Centre.
 Routes 290 and 291 go to Midland station via Guildford and South Guildford.
 Route 292 is a short loop which goes to terminals three and four.
 Route 935 is a high frequency route which runs to Kings Park via Belmont Forum Shopping Centre and the Perth central business district.
 Route 940 is a high frequency route which runs to Elizabeth Quay bus station via Great Eastern Highway.
 Rail replacement bus services operate as route 902.